paperManu/splash/README.md

 If you want to specify some defaults values for the objects, you can set the environment variable SPLASH_DEFAULTS with the path to a file defining default values for given types.
 An example of such a file can be found in [data/config/splashrc](data/config/splashrc)

-And that's it, you can move on the the [Walkthrough](https://gitlab.com/sat-metalab/splash/wikis/Walkthrough) page.
+And that's it, you can move on the the [Walkthrough](https://sat-metalab.gitlab.io/splash/Walkthrough/) page.

 <a name="goingforward"/></a>
 Going forward
 -------------

-To learn how to configure and use Splash, the best resource currently is the Wiki page on [Gitlab](https://gitlab.com/sat-metalab/splash/wikis/home).
+To learn how to configure and use Splash, the best resource is [its official website](https://sat-metalab.gitlab.io/splash).